The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action. Four tabs are available:

 aftertouch tab

-💡The more notes you play at once, the harder it will become to really push fully into the keys’ aftertouch without bending notes unintentionally.
+💡The more notes you play at once, the harder it will become to push fully into the keys’ aftertouch without bending the notes’ pitch unintentionally.
 This would be an example of a situation where you might prefer to have a sensitive aftertouch that doesn’t require lots of force to activate.
+On the other hand, if a preset triggers a special sound aspect upon entering the aftertouch, e.g. automatic ratcheting of a plucked sound, and you wish to have a clearer separation, it will help to dial down the aftertouch curve.

 default sensitivity tab